 - Email marketing: If you sign up for a newsletter service like MailChimp, AWeber or Constant Contact, you can use their templates and sign-up forms to create your emails.
 You may want to hire a designer to help you set up your templates to match your brand, but you’ll do it at a fraction of the cost.

-- Photos and video: If you use a lot of images or video on your website, it might be worth it to hire a photographer or videographer to shoot some of those for you.
+- Photos and video: If you use a lot of images or videos on your website, it might be worth it to hire a photographer or videographer to shoot some of those for you.

 - Data: There are several free or low-cost services available to you for measuring your website data, like Google Analytics.
 Many have premium options, but the free version will likely give you enough to work with.